profsmith89/ctps/_sources/chap11.md

 I have described the interface for `CitySqGrid` (i.e., its abstraction as seen through its _data attributes_ and _methods_) in a docstring at the top of its class definition.
 I further adopt the convention of following the docstring with a comment that is meant not to help users of the data type but those who want to modify its implementation.
 Follow this convention or imagine your own---just give those who will use your data type some clear way to understand what's in its interface and what are implementation details.
 ```

 While I'll continue to make reference to the `CitySqGrid` class, it is too complicated to use as an understandable first example.
-Instead, I'll teach you how to build your own class by creating a new data type, called `Pin`, that allows us to add [Google-Maps-like pins](https://en.wikipedia.org/wiki/Google_Maps_pin) to the `CitySqGrid` maps we used in `walk.py`.
+Instead, I'll teach you how to build your own class by creating a new data type, called `Pin`, that allows us to add Google-Maps-like pins[^fn12] to the `CitySqGrid` maps we used in `walk.py`.

 ```{code-block} python
 ---